awsdocs/amazon-cloudfront-developer-guide/doc_source/live-streaming.md

 ## Serving Video Using AWS Elemental MediaStore as the Origin<a name="video-streaming-mediastore"></a>

-If you have video stored in an [AWS Elemental MediaStore](http://docs.aws.amazon.com/mediastore/latest/ug/getting-started.html) container, you can create a CloudFront distribution to serve the content\.
+If you have video stored in an [AWS Elemental MediaStore](https://docs.aws.amazon.com/mediastore/latest/ug/getting-started.html) container, you can create a CloudFront distribution to serve the content\.

-To get started, you grant CloudFront access to your AWS Elemental MediaStore container\.
-Then you create a CloudFront distribution and configure it to work with AWS Elemental MediaStore\.
+To get started, you grant CloudFront access to your MediaStore container\.
+Then you create a CloudFront distribution and configure it to work with MediaStore\.

-1. Follow the procedure at [ Allowing Amazon CloudFront to Access Your AWS Elemental MediaStore Container](http://docs.aws.amazon.com/mediastore/latest/ug/cdns-allowing-cloudfront-to-access-mediastore.html), and then return to these steps to create your distribution\.
+1. Follow the procedure at [ Allowing Amazon CloudFront to Access Your MediaStore Container](https://docs.aws.amazon.com/mediastore/latest/ug/cdns-allowing-cloudfront-to-access-mediastore.html), and then return to these steps to create your distribution\.

 1. Create a distribution with the following settings:
 **Origin Domain Name**
-The data endpoint that is assigned to your AWS Elemental MediaStore container\.
-From the dropdown list, choose the AWS Elemental MediaStore container for your live video\.
-The format of an AWS Elemental MediaStore origin is Container\-OriginEndpointURL\.
+The data endpoint that is assigned to your MediaStore container\.
+From the dropdown list, choose the MediaStore container for your live video\.
+The format of an MediaStore origin is Container\-OriginEndpointURL\.
 For example, mymediastore\.data\.mediastore\.us\-east\-1\.amazonaws\.com\.
 For more information, see [Origin Domain Name](distribution-web-values-specify.md#DownloadDistValuesDomainName)\.
 **Origin Path**
-The folder structure in the AWS Elemental MediaStore container where your objects are stored\.
+The folder structure in the MediaStore container where your objects are stored\.
 For more information, see [Origin Path](distribution-web-values-specify.md#DownloadDistValuesOriginPath)\.
 **Origin Custom Headers**
 Add header names and values if you want CloudFront to include custom headers when it forwards requests to your origin\.
 **Object Caching**